Zion Canyon Hiking

 Time: 5 hours

-Utah HikingThese hikes offer the visitor some of the most spectacular views in the Park.
-Both trails are round trip in that they begin at the Echo Canyon drop off point, but rather than descend to the bottom of Zion Canyon as does the Echo trail, they end at sheer cliffs which overlook the canyon.
-Cable Mountain is approximately 8 miles for the round trip.
-Visitors will see the remains of the old bulwarks of a pioneer logging operation that transported lumber 2,200 feet straight down to the canyon floor.
-The view from Cable Mountain includes the Great White Throne, Angels Landing, Observation Point, and the West rim of the Park.
+Zion Park Hiking ToursCable Mountain and Deer Traip Mountain offer some of the most spectacular views in the Zion National Park.
+Both trails are round trip courses that begin at the Echo Canyon drop off point.
+Rather than descend to the bottom of Zion Canyon as does the Echo trail, Cable Mountain and Deer Trap Mountain end at sheer cliffs which overlook the canyon.
+You'll want to allow some time to relax at the rim and take plenty of photographs and/or video.
+The Cable Mountain trail is approximately eight miles round trip.
+Hikers will see the remains of the old bulwarks of a pioneer logging operation that transported lumber 2,200 feet straight down to the canyon floor of Zion National Park.
+Views from Cable Mountain include the Great White Throne, Observation Point, Angels Landing, and the West rim of Zion Park.

 East Entrance Trail